wincus/pelican-blog/content/salt-vs-puppet.md

 ---------
 One of the challenges about remote execution is targeting.
-Of course you want parallel remote execution in order to break the linear relation between execution time and number of targets nodes, but this feature is worthless unless you have smart targeting subsystem.
+Of course you want parallel remote execution in order to break the linear relation between execution time and number of target nodes, but this feature is worthless unless you have smart targeting subsystem.

 So, how smart is Salt targeting?
 [Pretty much!](http://docs.saltstack.com/en/late st/topics/targeting/)

-For example, from the documentation:
+For example, consider this example taken from the documentation:

 ``
 salt -G 'os:RedHat' --batch-size 25% apache.signal restart